FOR THE FINANCIAL YEAR ENDED 2024-25 TO THE MEMBERS OF MEGA CORPORATION LIMITED

 POLICY FOR DIRECTORS APPOINTMENT AND REMUNERATION

 The current policy is to have an appropriate mix of executive, non-executive and independent directors to maintain the independence of the Board and separate its functions of governance and management.
-As of March 31,2024, the Board had six members, consisting of an executive director, a non-executive and non-independent director and two independent directors.
-One of the directors of the Board is a woman.
+As of 31st March, 2025, the Board had six members, consisting of executive directors, non-executive directors and non-independent directors.
+The Company also has one women director on its Board in Compliance with the provision of Section 149 of Companies Act, 2013.

 The policy of the Company on directors appointment and remuneration, including the criteria for determining qualifications, positive attributes, independence of a director and other matters, as required under sub-section (3) of Section 178 of the Companies Act, 2013, is available on our website, at